 Who are we?

-We use our own progressive siddur, Kol Haneshama, a prayer book with the texts in Hebrew, transliteration and Swedish and with many explanatory texts.
+We use our own progressive siddur, Kol Haneshama, Voice of the Soul, a prayer book with the texts in parallel in Hebrew, transliteration, and Swedish and with many explanatory texts.
 It can therefore serve as an introduction to Judaism.
-Progressiv Judendom i Stockholm is consistently egalitarian, we do not differentiate between women and men, both participate in services on equal terms.
+Sukkat Shalom is consistently egalitarian, we do not differentiate between women and men, both participate on equal terms.
 Both women and men are included in the minyan and can be called to the Torah.
-Being a Jew is considered equally from either the mother or the father and we welcome families in so-called mixed marriages.
+Jewish births count equally on the mother’s and father’s side, and we welcome families in so-called mixed marriages.